-The InFRM team will collect, compile, evaluate, and when needed update existing models in order to provide the most informed flood inundation maps possible.
-The one foot increment flood inundation maps will be peer reviewed and provided to emergency managers via web viewer, enabling them to make the most informed decisions possible.
+The InFRM team will collect, compile, evaluate, and when needed update existing models in order to provide the most informed flood decision support toolbox possible.
+The one foot increment flood maps will be peer reviewed and provided to emergency managers via web viewer, enabling them to make the most informed decisions possible.

-A USGS hosted web-viewer will support the hosting, serving and downloading of InFRM approved inundation mapping products.
+A USGS hosted web-viewer will support the hosting, serving and downloading of the InFRM approved flood decision support toolbox.
 The USGS Texas Water Science Center will buildout a full development/production server environment to support the web-based framework.
-This will assure high-performance and flexible framework to handle enterprise hosting of inundation mapping into the system.
+This will assure high-performance and flexible framework to handle enterprise hosting of the flood decision support toolbox into the system.
 As additional models become available the USGS will add them to the viewer as part of the operations and maintenance.